it3xl/offline-installer-visual-studio-2017-prof/README.md

 # Offline Installer for Visual Studio 2017 Professional

-You can easy change the installer to work with any edition of Visual Studio 2017.
+**Tip:** You can easily change this installer to work with any edition of Visual Studio 2017.

 ## How to use
 * Download this GitHub project on a machine with unrestricted internet access.